Jensen-holm/FireTCP/README.md

 ### Simple TCP Server Fibonacci Example

 this is a demonstration of a FireApi HTTPLite service that computes the kth fibonnaci number given as input in the request body from a client.

-in a file called service.🔥
+in a file called app.🔥
 ```py
 from FireApi import TCPService, Request, Response
 from FireApi.servers import TCPServer